- Online Application

 The application fee is waived if you are a:

-2. Submit a petition based on three or more years of relevant professional experience, consisting of a:
+2. Submit a petition, based on three or more years of relevant professional experience, consisting of a:

-A minimum of three years of full-time (35 or more hours per week), professional, management-level experience that includes some combination of program responsibility, independent decision-making authority, official high-level outside contacts, budgetary responsibility and/or supervisory authority.
+Relevant experience is defined as follows: A minimum of three years of full-time (35 or more hours per week), professional, management-level experience that includes some combination of program responsibility, independent decision-making authority, official high-level outside contacts, budgetary responsibility and/or supervisory authority.
 For the Public Relations program, the experience must be in a professional public relations capacity.
 “Relevant work experience” does not include internships, volunteering on a campaign, receptionist duties, or clerical responsibilities.